Fairlady Stories

 The Fairlady, the “giant of GT car racing,” has undergone a full model change for the first time in seven years.
 How will the new high-performance Fairlady Z432 respond in city driving and at the Suzuka Circuit?
 The driver is Takatoshi Teranishi.

-Dynamic Man and Machine
+Dynamic Driver and Machine

 “Wow, what an easy car to drive!”
 That was Takatoshi Teranishi’s first impression from behind the wheel of the Fairlady Z432.
 Teranishi was driving the car for the first time on November 21st, in front of the Nissan Gallery in Osaka where he works.